 Tax Insight | September 2011

-Section 40(4)(g) of Thailand's personal income tax law does not mention the words, selling and holding costs, and prescribes simply that for a transfer of an investment in partnerships, shares, debentures, bonds, bills or debt instruments, the amount of the assessable income that is subject to income tax in Thailand is:
+Section 40(4)(g) of Thailand's personal income tax law prescribes simply that for transfers of investments in partnerships, shares, debentures, bonds, bills or debt instruments, the amount of the assessable income that is subject to income tax in Thailand is: